-On 10th September 2018 a statement was repeated in the House of Lords about the Government’s victims strategy.
-The Bishop of Chester, Rt Revd Peter Forster, responded to the statement with a follow-up question:
+On 10th December 2018, the Prime Minister’s statement on the UK’s exit from the European Union was repeated in the House of Lords.
+The Bishop of Chester, the Rt Revd Peter Forster, asked a question in response:

 The Lord Bishop of Chester: My Lords, I want to take the House back to the concept of a backstop.
 Is not the nature of a backstop that it must be a backstop?
 A backstop that one party can unilaterally abrogate somehow ceases to be a backstop.
 How can you negotiate away a backstop and it still remain a backstop?
 Continue reading “Bishop of Chester asks Government about nature of backstop in EU Withdrawal Agreement”

 On 21st November 2018 the House of Lords considered amendments to the Mental Capacity (Amendment) Bill [HL].
 Two bishops took part in a vote on an amendment from Baroness Barker: